 Wilderness International purchases primary rainforest areas with land title and legally protects them for all future.
 Donations refinance the purchases and at the same time finance long-term protection as well as environmental education and research.
 Donors receive a personalized certificate with the exact geo-coordinates and aerial photograph of the forest area they are protecting.
 Thus, the use and impact of the donation is tangible and directly traceable.
 We are currently working in the temperate rainforest of Western Canada and the Amazon rainforest of Peru, where we are protecting ancient primary rainforests.

-It is important to protect the rainforests because this is the only way we can stop species extinction and climate change.
-They are home to the greatest biodiversity in the world and store huge amounts of CO2.
-It is also important to protect rainforests because they are our livelihood: they provide us with clean air, clean water and stable precipitation.
+It is important to protect the rainforest because this is the only way we can stop species extinction and climate change.
+They are home to the world's greatest biodiversity and store huge amounts of CO2.
+It is also important to protect rainforests because they are the basis of our existence: they provide us with clean air, clean water and stable rainfall.
 They also cool the environment.

-In Canada, good legal security helps us, as well as the legal situations and sanctions that even prohibit trespassing, as well as the cultural and historical importance of property.
+In Canada, good legal security helps us, as well as the legal situations and sanctions that even prohibit trespassing.

 In Peru, we have additionally started a forest guardian program with local people.
 To ensure long-term protection, we also have several other measures in place.
 In general, we visit the areas on regular expeditions to check on them.
 We also work with local partners who inform us of any irregularities if necessary.
 The donations per square meter also already include the costs for property taxes.